 Just as Broward County's beaches attract tourists, the ocean environment draws diving and fishing enthusiasts from all over the world and Broward is home to part of the only coral reef in the continental United States.
 The reefs extend the entire length of the County and are separated into three distinct north-south tracts (inner, middle, and outer).
 These reef tracts range in depth from 15 feet on the inner reef tract to 90 feet on the outer tract.

 There are 25 permanent research sites located offshore of Broward's 23 miles of coastline and these sites have been monitored periodically since the 1980s, and continuously since 1997.
-At each monitoring site, the numbers and types of corals and sponges are recorded to compare differences in between sites and over time.
-Numerous one square-meter areas of reef are photographed and studied to monitor changes in the reef environment, and fish counts are carried out to determine the number and types of fishes found at each of the study sites.
+At each monitoring site, the numbers and types of corals and sponges are recorded to compare differences between sites and over time.
+Numerous one-square-meter areas of reef are photographed and studied to monitor changes in the reef environment, and fish counts are carried out to determine the number and types of fishes found at each of the study sites.

-In addition, sediment collections are sampled at each of the sites to determine the amount and grain size sediments that settle onto the reef.
+In addition, sediment collections are sampled at each of the sites to determine the amount and grain size of sediments that settle onto the reef.
 The results of this biological monitoring not only provide a time series record of Broward County's reef system, but also assist in the identification of factors which may damage organisms or reduce the populations of corals and sponges on the reef.

-Since 1982, the Broward County has created over 112 artificial reefs off our shores.
+Since 1982, Broward County has created over 112 artificial reefs off our shores.
 The reefs, which are designed to create a new stable substrate, are made from a variety of materials including ships, barges, oil rigs, limestone rock, concrete culverts, engineered concrete artificial reef modules, and other environmentally suitable artificial reef materials.
-These materials are placed at various depths where they quickly become habitat for a large number of marine organisms.
+These materials are placed at various depths where they quickly become habitats for a large number of marine organisms.
 Through the artificial reef program, we are not only creating additional habitat for various marine organisms and fish, but are also protecting the reefs as boat anchors and scuba divers can cause physical damage to natural reefs by breaking coral or "uprooting" other attached marine animals.
 This will benefit both our environment and our economy for years to come.
 Tax-deductible donations of material, services, and transportation costs have been the keys to the success of the Artificial Reef Program and donations are always welcome.

 Tens of thousands of divers descend on the Florida Reef each year, so coral-friendly diving practices are essential.
 It is vital that you avoid touching the corals with hands, fins, or gear.
 Here are some tips to avoid contact:

 It is imperative that you clean your gear when moving to different areas along the reef.
 Microbial organisms can hitch a ride on unwashed dive gear, spreading disease from dive to dive.
 It is important to disinfect wetsuits, masks, fins and SCUBA equipment.
-While on board your vessel, clean gear with non-ionic detergents and soaps.
+While onboard your vessel, clean gear with non-ionic detergents and soaps.
 Use a diluted bleach wash once you return to shore.

 Opt for biodegradable, reef-friendly sun protection.
 Sunscreens containing between 1-10 percent Oxybenzone may harm corals.
 If you can’t avoid Oxybenzone, opt for the lowest concentration.
 Any small effort to reduce Oxybenzone pollution could mean that a coral reef survives a long, hot summer, or that a degraded area recovers.
 Please do continue to wear sunscreen to prevent the risk of skin cancer, as the sun in South Florida is very strong.